ayanonagon/talks/tryswift/BoundariesInPractice.md

 ^ I don’t know about you, but this code isn’t really suit my taste.
 Something feels wrong.

 ^ Before, everything was non-optional and immutable, so there was only one way to configure this.
 Now there are 2 to the 4th power, 16 ways to configure the properties.
-Actaully, there are an infinite number of ways, since everything is mutable.
+Actually, there are an infinite number of ways, since everything is mutable.

 ^ So I thought about it more, and this is what I came up with.